karmada-io/karmada/README.md

 # hack/local-up-karmada.sh
 ```
 The script `hack/local-up-karmada.sh` will do following tasks for you:
-- Start a Kubernetes cluster which as known as the `host cluster`.
+- Start a Kubernetes cluster to run the karmada control plane, aka. the `host cluster`.
 - Build karmada control plane components based on current codebase.
 - Deploy karmada control plane components on `host cluster`.